MinfasCZE/Private-SM-Plugins/README.md

 ## Death Display
 ![ddisp](https://i.imgur.com/4fQ3WKT.png)
 ### What it does?
-It shows your and killer's positions when you die for couple of seconds.
-Only the victim player can see these models and beams.
+It shows your and killer's positions for couple of seconds when you die.
+Only the victim (the one who died) can see these models and beams.
 You can customize these models and change colors of the beams.

 ## ^.^